Here you can learn about the basic features of building Experiments in Gorilla by exploring the list of questions on the left.

 Once you have set up the experiment, you can commit it.
 Committing means saving a version of the experiment that you can always go back to.
 You must commit your experiment to send the most up to date version to participants.
 Once participants start your experiment they are locked to that version.
 If you make any changes to your experiment after starting recruitment, only new participants who enter the experiment in the latest committed version will see these changes.
 You can check which version of the experiment participants completed in the Participants Tab of the Experiment Builder.

 To do this, click the green 'Commit' button at the top right of the screen.
+The Commit button will appear slightly different depending on whether you are using New Experiment Builder or Classic Experiment Builder.

 This will then open a text box where you should detail what has been created or changed in the current version of the experiment.
 Press the commit button at the bottom of this box to commit the new version of the experiment.